santakmohanty/Gold/README.md

 ### Set up instructions
 * Clone the project at `/opt/edugem/apps/`
+* rename the fodler cloned with your project name
-* now after cloning go inside the folder using `cd mirror-ui`
+* now after cloning go inside the folder using `cd your project name`
 * Now create a virtual environment using python 3.6.
 If you do not have python 3.6 installed on you system
   * Follow `https://www.tecmint.com/install-python-in-ubuntu/`
   * Make python3.6 as your default python by creating aliase in bashrc file, open bashrc file using `sudo nano ~/.bashrc` now add `python=python3.6` in the file at the top.
 Now run `source ~/.bashrc` to reflect the changes

 * Create virtual environment named `venv` using `virtualenv venv -p python3.6`
-* Activate Virtual environment and run all the commands related to the project in the virtual environment. run `cd /opt/edugem/apps/mirror-ui`
+* Activate Virtual environment and run all the commands related to the project in the virtual environment. run `cd /opt/edugem/apps/your project name`
 * Now run `source venv/bin/activate`.
 The environment is now active.
 * Install dependencies using `pip install -r requirements.txt`.
-* Install `sudo apt-get install -y gifsicle`
 ### Create Database
 * The project uses postgres database